underscoreio/essential-scala/src/pages/getting-started/index.md

 As we will see in the next chapter, every expression in Scala has a *type* and a *value*.
 The type is determined at compile time and the value is determined by executing the expression.
 Both of these are reported here.

 The identifier `res1` is a convenience provided by the console to allow us to refer to the result of the expression in future expressions.
-For example, we can multiply our result by two as folllows:
+For example, we can multiply our result by two as follows:

 ```tut
 res1 * 2